melmuya/budget-tracker/README.md

 # 💰 Budget Tracker (Flask)

 A simple, responsive budget-tracking web app built with Python and Flask.
 Users can set a budget, add and edit expenses, view spending summaries by category, filter expenses, and reset all data.
-It stores data locally in a JSON file — no database setup needed.
+It stores data securely in a PostgreSQL database using SQLAlchemy ORM.

 ---